JanaShenLab/KaMLs/README.md

 [CBTrees/train_test_splits](CBTrees/train_test_split) contains the train/test sets for each of the 20 splits

-[CBTrees/models](CBTrees/models) contains the different tree models.
+[CBTrees/models](CBTrees/models) contains the CBTree models for each of the 20 test splits as well ass the finalized models trained on the whole dataset ((CBTrees/models/catboost_).

-[CBTrees/calc_feat.py](CBTrees/calc_features.py) python script for feature calculation (have to polish it a bit more before uploading)
+[CBTrees/calc_feat.py](CBTrees/calc_features.py) python script for feature calculation.

 ## KaML-GAT